 Cancers were classified as being amenable to smoking following a recent review article and a WHO report (14).
 Respiratory diseases were partitioned as infectious versus non-infectious.
 Although smokers are more prone to respiratory infections than non-smokers, when suffering from COPD, deaths from infections of the respiratory tract also very much depend on the discovery of antibiotics and their application through researched protocols: the discovery of penicillin was not a one-off effect, but a development that has reached maturity only relatively recently.
 External causes are likely to have an important effect on young-age mortality that could affect lifespan inequality, in men particularly (15).
 Finally, we aimed to find the optimal resolution for the grouping of causes of death.
 A resolution that is too fine is likely to run into the limits of classifying and partitioning causes of death, especially when tracking these causes of death over a large amount of time, while a resolution that is too coarse may leave important information undiscovered (Masters et al. 2017).
 With our classification, we have struck a good balance between these considerations.

-We focus on cause-specific mortality below age 85 for four reasons.
-First, we calculated that about 90% of the change in life expectancy from 1960 to 2014 was due to mortality changes below that age.
-Second, cause-of-death classification is less reliable at older ages (16, 17).
-Third, the presence of several comorbities at ages above 84 could bias our results (16) .
-Fourth, in the presence of several competing causes of death there exists a smaller, less significant, step from one cause to the other (18) .
+We focus on cause-specific mortality below age 85 as 90% of the change in life expectancy from 1960 to 2014 was due to mortality changes below that age. also, cause-of-death classification is more reliable at younger ages (16, 17), the presence of several comorbities at ages above 84 could bias our results (16) and the presence of several competing causes of death there exists a smaller, less significant, step from one cause to the other (18) .

 Lifespan inequality measure

 Several dispersion measures have been proposed to analyze lifespan inequality (19).
-Here, we use the coefficient of variation, which is the standard deviation divided by the mean of the lifetable age-at-death distribution, i.e. life expectancy (see SI for a brief description).
-This has been shown to be a good indicator to measure lifespan inequality (20).
-The strong correlation between lifespan inequality indicators suggests that main conclusions and results would not differ regardless of the which one is used (19, 21, 22).
+Here, we use the coefficient of variation (CoV), which is the standard deviation divided by the mean of the lifetable age-at-death distribution, i.e. life expectancy (see SI for a brief description).
+CoV has been found to be a good indicator to measure lifespan inequality (20).
+The strong correlation between lifespan inequality indicators suggests that main conclusions and results would not differ regardless of measure used (19, 21, 22).

 Decomposition techniques